FinanceProjectInfo.org is a non-profit digital library archive that focuses on the topics of finance and responsible financing.

 Why a Finance Library?

 While modern technology provides a wealth of digital information, the breadth of this information can also be overwhelming when researching a specific topic.

-FinanceProjectInfo.org seeks to narrow the scope of this information for finance research purposes by providing an archive of publications and information that is limited to the topics of finance, investments, insurances, and financing strategies to help leaders, individuals and the general public make smart investment decisions and develop sound financing strategies in their personal and business goals.
+FinanceProjectInfo.org seeks to narrow the scope of this information by providing an archive of publications and information that is limited to the topics of finance, investments, insurances, and financing strategies to help leaders, individuals and the general public make smart investment decisions and develop sound financing strategies in their personal and business goals.

 As an open project, FinanceProjectInfo.org also enables users to recommend relevant finance publications with the intention of making them permanently and freely available to scholars, historians, researchers, people with disabilities and the general public for educational and research purposes.

-Cheap Full Coverage Auto Insurance provides resources and tools to find affordable full coverage auto insurance.
-It includes a Knowledge Base that serves to educate it’s users about the intricacies of auto insurance and a quotes search engine to assist in comparing insurance rates from various insurance providers.
+Full Coverage Auto Insurance – provides resources and tools to find affordable full coverage auto insurance.
+It includes a Knowledge Base that serves to educate consumers about auto insurance and a quotes search engine to assist in comparing insurance rates from various insurance providers.

 Entrepreneur – is a business financing guide for all entrepreneurs and those thinking of going into business.
 It provides tips on how to get the right financing for business as well as spending wisely on what the business needs.
 It has a ‘how to guide’ on starting a business and how to run it.
 There are case studies as well to help set examples on running successful businesses.

 Federal Trade Commission’s Vehicle Financing – provides information regarding different options of vehicle financing.
 It assists with tools of budgeting for vehicle finances, from the purchasing of the vehicle to maintaining the vehicle on a monthly basis.
 It assists with a strategy plan where one looks at their credit ratings and spending before deciding on the vehicle financing.